How to Critique an Article

 Dr. Sean Wheatley, PhD – Research and Trainer in Public Health/24 October 2016

-Following on from “Ask for Evidence Part 1”, that looked at why we shouldn’t always take the stories we read as gospel (available here if you’ve not seen it), this article gives a crash course in what you can look for to help you decide what to pay attention to.
-What I will say before I start: other people, much better thinkers and writers than myself, have covered this subject excellently elsewhere.
-If you’re interested (or at least not mind-numbingly bored by the time you get through this article), there is a brief-ish list of suggested reading at the end.
+How to Critique an Article follows on from “Ask for Evidence Part 1”, that looked at why we shouldn’t always take the stories we read as gospel.
+This blog gives a crash course in what you can look for to help you decide what to pay attention to.
+What I will say before I start is that other people much better thinkers and writers than myself, have covered this subject excellently elsewhere.
+If you’re interested, there is a brief-ish list of suggested reading at the end.

 So what should I look for?